cmeng-git/atalk-android/README.md

 ## Features
 aTalk is an xmpp client designed for android and supports the following features:
 * Instant messaging in plain text and End-to-End encryption with [OMEMO](http://conversations.im/omemo/) or [OTR](https://otr.cypherpunks.ca/)
+* SSL Certificate authentication, experimental DNSSEC and DANE Security Implementation for secure Connection Establishment
 * Omemo encryption is available during multi-user-chat session, giving users' maximum privacy and security
-* Supports both voice and video call with ZRTP encryption
+* Supports both voice and video call with ZRTP, SDES and DTLS SRTP encryption modes
 * Send and receive files for all document types and images.
-Image thumb nail is first sent for preview and acceptance before the actual file is sent
+Support Image thumb nail preview for acceptance before the actual file is sent
-* Unique GPS-Location implemention use as standalone tool, or sending locations to your chosen buddy for real-time tracking or playback animation.
+* Unique GPS-Location implementation standalone tool, or sending locations to your chosen buddy for real-time tracking or playback animation.
 * Built-in demo for GPS-Location features
 * A 360° street view of your current location, may use for self-guided tour.
 The street view tracks and follows your direction of sight.
 * Integrated photo editor with zooming and cropping, user can update his/her avatar with ease
 * Last message correction, message carbons and offline messages (omemo)
 * Multiple accounts support
-* Multi-language UI support (English and Spanish - contributions requires for others).
+* Multi-language UI support (Bahasa Indonesia, English, German, Russian, and Spanish).

 ### XMPP Features

-aTalk works seemlessly with almost every XMPP servers availabe on network, limited only by servers features supported.
+aTalk works seamlessly with almost every XMPP servers available on network, limited only by servers features supported.
 It supports the following XEP's, standards for XMPP client devices.

 * [XEP-0030: Service Discovery](https://xmpp.org/extensions/xep-0030.html)